AshishPandey90/OnTimeURB/Docker_Containers/Bioinformatics_Workflows/RNASeq/Readme.md

 ### Initialize HTCondor
 The commands below were used to initialize condor.
 ```
+For Windows:
+docker run -it -d -p 22:22 apfd6/rnaseq_wf:V4 bash

+For Linux:
 docker run -it -d -p 22:22 apfd6/rnaseq_wf:V4 bash

 docker container ls
 docker exec --user root -it <ContainerId> bash
 cd